Site Builder is a legacy product and is no longer available to new Customers. |

 Site Builder Vast Theme Documentation

-Before we get started, this article is a guide to configuring the Vast theme in Checkfront's Site Builder.
+Back to topBefore we start, this article guides configuring the Vast theme in Checkfront's Site Builder.

-If you haven't already done so, we suggest you familiarize yourself with the Site Builder Knowledge Base as the theme guides do not focus on the technical aspect of configuring your website and will not cover all the sections and features you might see in the screenshots.
+If you haven't already done so, we suggest you familiarize yourself with the Site Builder Knowledge Base, as the theme guides do not focus on the technical aspect of configuring your website and will not cover all the sections and features you might see in the screenshots.

 Rather, we will use this guide to look at the more theme-specific aspects of the platform.
 If the guide doesn't jibe with what you're experiencing in Site Builder, please double-check the theme you're using.